Spotify - moodlist

 - Tech-savvy individuals who use music streaming services daily.

-- People who experience frequent mood changes and seek music that
+- People who experience frequent mood changes and seek music that aligns with their emotional state.

 Competitor Analysis

-To identify market gaps and user preferences, enabling the creation of
+To identify market gaps and user preferences, enabling the creation of a unique, user-centric service

-a unique, user-centric service that stands out in the competitive music
+that stands out in the competitive music streaming industry.

 Key Findings

-High Demand for Mood-Based Music Selection:
+• High Demand for Mood-Based Music Selection:

-Agreement on Mood's Influence on Music Choice
+• Agreement on Mood's Influence on Music Choice:

-All participants (100%) agreed that their mood affects their music choices,
+All participants (100%) agreed that their mood affects their music choices, emphasizing the importance of emotional context in the listening experience.

-emphasizing the importance of emotional context in the listening experience.
+All participants (100%) agreed that their mood affects their music choices, emphasizing the importance of emotional context in the listening experience.

-Strong Interest in Mood Identification and Personalization Features
+• Strong Interest in Mood Identification and Personalization Features:

-Users are seeking a deeper level of personalization and support in
+Users are seeking a deeper level of personalization and support in recognizing their emotional states.

 User flow